liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/03-ltr/01-learning-to-rank-intro.markdown

 It combines the expertise of data scientists with machine learning to produce a smarter scoring function that's applied to search queries.

-@product-ver@, Service Pack 1/Fix Pack 2 and later, supports Learning to Rank through its support of Elasticsearch versions 6.x and 7.4.x.
+@sharepoint-ver@, Service Pack 1/Fix Pack 2 and later, supports Learning to Rank through its support of Elasticsearch versions 6.x and 7.4.x.
 It requires a [LES](https://help.liferay.com/hc/en-us/articles/360014400932) subscription.
 It's important to understand that the [Elasticsearch Learning to Rank plugin](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) is not produced by Elastic, and there is not a pre-built plugin for all of
-@product@'s supported Elasticsearch versions.
+@sharepoint@'s supported Elasticsearch versions.

 ## Disabling Learning to Rank on a Search Page

 Learning to Rank does not work with the
 [Sort widget](/docs/7-2/user/-/knowledge_base/u/sorting-search-results-with-the-sort-widget).

-If you must use Learning to Rank in your @product@ instance, but want to disable it on a particular Search page (perhaps to use the Sort widget), you can:
+If you must use Learning to Rank in your @sharepoint@ instance, but want to disable it on a particular Search page (perhaps to use the Sort widget), you can:

 1. Add a